← Back to Blog

 The reason your software moat is disappearing is not just market pressure.
 It is a structural liquidation of logic itself.
 When AI can generate the “how” of a task for near zero cost, the proprietary nature of your code becomes a liability rather than an asset.
 To survive, your infrastructure must pivot from performing the logic to auditing the result.

-The strategic shift toward outcome-based revenue is driven by a fundamental change in how software handles data.
 To understand the underlying technical shift from workflow-based SaaS to high-fidelity repositories, read our deep dive on The Logic Liquidation at Middle Way in AI.

 Prescription